ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 To download the content of the files within the Codespace, open the Files tab on the left, select the files, right click and click `Download` button.
 Alternatively, if you're familiar with GitHub, you can open the source control tab on the left, you can commit and push changes.
 This will fork the repository with your changes.
 Either of these options will allow you to keep a copy of the course notes with your solutions to the exercises, etc.

 ---

+## Feedback

+It is appreciated if you would be able to spend a few minutes to fill out the [feedback form](https://imperial.eu.qualtrics.com/jfe/form/SV_e8LQQpQMuiDN7Ku).